hxiuyu2/LearnTensorflow/README.md

   There are 10 classes in the dataset, 55% is OK for 500 steps.

 ## RNN:
-Test RNN with LSTM structure and ReLu activation function to predict a 12 month data of milk production
+Test RNN with LSTM structure and ReLu activation function to predict a 12 month data of milk production.

+  RNN is very suitable for time series data.
+Long Short Term Memory structure can help deal with vanishing gradient.

   The result is as following:
   ![](/pred.png)

+## Autoencoder
+Use autoencoder to perform PCA.
+PCA is a dimension reduction algorithm and encoder is the network with same size of input and output neuro.
+With the hidden layer of NN, we can perform PCA.